Progressive Party (South Africa)

-The Progressive Party (Progressiewe Party) was a liberal party in South Africa which, during the era of apartheid, was considered the left wing of the all-white parliament.
+The Progressive Party (PP) (Progressiewe Party) was a liberal party in South Africa which, during the era of apartheid, was considered the left-wing of the all-white parliament.
 The party represented the legal opposition to apartheid within South Africa's white minority.
 It opposed the ruling National Party's racial policies, and championed the rule of law.
 For 13 years, its only member of parliament was Helen Suzman.
 It was later renamed the Progressive Reform Party in 1975, and then Progressive Federal Party in 1977.
 The modern Democratic Alliance considers the party to be its earliest predecessor.

 The Progressive Party of South Africa is not to be confused with the much earlier Progressive Party of the Cape Colony, which was founded on very different, pro-imperialist policies and which became the "Union Party" in 1908.

 Creation

 The Progressive Party was formed by members who had left the United Party following the United Party Union Congress held in Bloemfontein starting on 11 August 1959.
 The delegates at the Party Congress passed policy resolutions limiting the political rights the party wished to give to Natives.
 The Progressives found these resolutions unacceptable.

 Dissatisfied with the supine stance of the United Party to the apartheid policies of the Government, twelve liberal members of the United Party broke away to form the Progressive Party in 1959.
 The party rejected race discrimination and advocated equal opportunities for all with a qualified franchise with a common voter's roll.

 A Progressive Group of MPs led by Dr Bernard Friedman, organized the new party.
 The first meeting of the Group took place at the home of Helen Suzman, MP for the Transvaal seat of Houghton.
 This meeting took place on 23–24 August 1959.
 The Progressive Party began its founding Congress on 13 November 1959, in Johannesburg.

 Jan Steytler, a former Cape leader of the United Party, was elected the first leader of the new Party.

 At the session of Parliament in 1960, the Progressive Party had twelve MPs.
 Eleven had been first elected for the United Party and one (a Native Representative Member) defected from the Liberal Party of South Africa.
 By the end of that Parliament in 1961, the group had been reduced to ten as a result of the abolition of the Native Representative seats at the end of 1960 and the resignation of one MP in January 1961.